oracle-devrel/leagueoflegends-optimizer/hols/mlwithoci/improvingmodel/improvingmodel.md

 ## The Problem and Next Steps

 In short, in the first model, we didn't consider enough variables.
-The results of this ML model were no better than using simple statistics, and heavily relied on additional statistics support to make a bit more sense.
+The results of the first ML model were no better than using simple statistics, and heavily relied on additional statistics support to make a bit more sense.
 After expanding the model further, we saw that the model could make predictions much more accurately (about 83% accuracy).

-However, we needed to ask ourselves if this model is useful.
-Are we, as players of League of Legends, able to have this amount of data in the middle of a game?
-The answer is **no**.
-We're just given simple statistics like the gold from the team and KDA ratio.
-Only programatically through the API do we have the possibility to access all this data.
-So, while the model is pretty good, it doesn't have a practical side that we can use and take advantage of.
-This is what we'll explore in the fourth article in this series: integrating such a model (or a similar one) with data that we can actually use in real-time to make accurate predictions; data aligned with what players have at hand.
-Stay tuned for article 4!
+While the model is pretty good, it doesn't have a practical side that we can use and take advantage of.
+This is what we're going to explore in the next workshop's lab.

 ## How can I get started on OCI?